sujjwal21/sujjwal21/README.md

 - 👯 I’m looking to collaborate on Intresting projects
 - 💬 Ask me about MERN
 - 📫 How to reach me: linkedin.com/in/ujjwal-singh-3209b0191
-- ⚡ Fun fact: Animal lover and non-vegitarian 😄
+- ⚡ Fun fact: Animal lover but non-vegitarian 😄

 <h3 align="left">Connect with me:</h3>